-- Quality education and education leadership are central to promoting social justice and diversity central to ethical leadership;
+- Quality instruction and ethical leadership is central to promoting social justice and diversity

-- Excellent leadership development and preparation will nurture not only knowledge, but also critical reflection and professionally responsive behaviors;
+- Leadership development and preparation nurtures critical reflection and professionally responsive behaviors

-- Collaboration and teamwork involving all members of the organization are essential to support quality schools;
+- Collaboration and teamwork is essential to support quality schools

-- Commitment to data collection and ongoing data analysis are essential to capturing what is known and needed to eradicate achievement gap chasms.
+- Commitment to data collection and analysis is essential to eradicating achievement gap chasms

 - Submission of a goal statement